 Despite their differences, sake and rice wine vinegar do share some similarities.
 Both have a light golden colour and can be used as an ingredient in various Japanese dishes.
 They can also be used to enhance the flavour of other ingredients, making them an essential part of any home cook’s pantry.

-Overall, sake and rice wine vinegar are both products made from rice but differ in their fermentation processes and flavours.
+Overall, sake and rice wine vinegar are products made from rice but differ in their fermentation processes and flavours.
 While they have some similarities, it is important to note that they should not be confused or used interchangeably in recipes.

-However, sake and rice wine vinegar can both be used to create a variety of signature Japanese dishes with unique flavours.
+Sake and rice wine vinegar can both be used to create a variety of signature Japanese dishes with unique flavours.
 For example, sushi is a classic dish that combines the light flavour of sake with the subtle sweetness of rice wine vinegar.
 Similarly, teriyaki chicken is an iconic Japanese dish that features both sake and rice wine vinegar in its marinade.

 Does Rice Wine Vinegar Contain Anything Haram?

 Rice wine vinegar is a type of vinegar made from fermented rice, and it is commonly used in many Asian dishes.
 Since it is derived from rice, the main ingredient in rice wine vinegar is always water and sometimes salt.
-Rice wine vinegar does not contain alcohol or any animal products so it can be considered halal for consumption by Muslims.
+Rice wine vinegar does not contain alcohol or any animal products so it is considered halal for consumption by Muslims.

 Rice wine vinegar is a versatile condiment which can be used to add flavour, acidity and sweetness to many dishes.
 It can be used in place of other types of vinegar such as apple cider vinegar or white wine vinegar.
 Additionally, it can also be used as the base for dressings, marinades and sauces.